cl4es/cl4es.github.io/_posts/2021-01-04-Investigating-MD5-Overheads.md

 -120 bytes per call compared to the baseline.
 That's more like it!
 And quite possibly a decent throughput gain.

-Though our documentation recommends replacing uses of `clazz.newInstance()` with `clazz.getDeclaredConstructor().newInstance()`, it appears the latter can underperform due copying a `Constructor` object along with the expensive first-time access check.
+Though our documentation recommends replacing uses of `clazz.newInstance()` with `clazz.getDeclaredConstructor().newInstance()`, it appears the latter can underperform due copying along with an expensive (and allocating!) first-time access check.
 Fixing this might not be trivial without pulling off some heroics in the JIT compiler so in the meantime we could be better off caching the default constructor in `Provider`.
 Using a `ClassValue` could be an efficient way of doing so while ensuring we only weakly reference classes - avoiding any leaks:

 ```java
     private static final ClassValue<Constructor<?>> DEFAULT_CONSTRUCTORS =